 Three different types of damages available to you when evaluating the worth of your case.
 They are economic damages, non-economic damages, and punitive damages.

 Economic damages are those capable of being proven to an exact amount.
 Usually, they are established with the help of bills and receipts.
-Economic damages typically consist of medical bills, medications, and other medical equipment such as bandages, heating pads and more.
-They also include lost income, lost sick leave, lost vacation and travelling expenses to and from medical checkups.
+Economic damages typically consist of medical bills, medications, and other medical equipment such as bandages, heating pads, and more.
+They also include lost income, lost sick leave, lost vacation, and traveling expenses to and from medical checkups.

 The third category of damages is punitive damages.
 Punitive damages are awarded by the jury to punish the wrongdoer.
 Typically, they are added on top of the other two types of damages.
 However, they are harder to get and are not available in every kind of car accident case.